Do you really need to learn French travel phrases before your trip?

 13. Merci beaucoup!
 (Thank you very much!)

 Whenever you’re done with any interaction, be sure to thank the person for their help by saying merci beaucoup!
 This sentence makes sure that the interaction ends on a pleasant note.

-If knowing just a few important French phrases can help you to navigate the French-speaking world and come off so much more graciously, imagine how much really familiarizing yourself with the language can do for your vacation.
+If knowing just a few basic French phrases can help you to navigate the French-speaking world and come off so much more graciously, imagine how much really familiarizing yourself with the language can do for your travels.

 Now imagine it’s possible to skip the boring textbook part of learning French and get right to learning French as it’s actually spoken.